almostgone47/daily-rag-lessons/STUDY-PLAN.md

 (LangSmith) by building a **Resume Optimization Agent**.

-**Context**: All exercises will build toward a production-ready Resume Optimization Agent that can analyze resumes, suggest improvements, and provide actionable feedback.
+**Context**: All exercises will build toward a production-ready Resume Optimization Agent, for the app described in ./APP-SPEC.md in this same directory, that can analyze resumes, suggest improvements, and provide actionable feedback.

 **Teaching Methodology - Active Learning Approach**: